 DO NOT EAT KOSHER GMO EVEN IF IT IS TRIPLE KOSHER CERTIFIED.
-Genetically modified (“GM”) crops are plant products which have been genetically altered for certain traits.
+Genetically modified (“GM”) crops are plant products that have been genetically altered for certain traits.
 Such traits include resistance to viruses, bacteria, fungi, nematodes, insects, herbicides, and drought, as well as aspects of product quality like improved yield, nutritional value, and longer shelf life.
 (See here and here.)

 The characterization is somewhat of a misnomer.
 Modification of biological organisms is not a new process.
 It has been occurring in nature for billions of years.
 Indeed, the natural selection of some traits over others is the driving force of biological evolution, the process by which a species over time secures a competitive advantage in its environment.
 Today, though, the label of GM foods is meant to identify those products that have been modified or engineered by human means.